Your environment is running you. It should be the other way around.

 Each phase used specific tempo, rhythm, and tonal qualities to discharge tension, build focused intensity, and restore confidence and mental ease.

 Evidence base: Sound is a fast sensory input.
-Tempo and rhythm can shift arousal and attention—your physiology responds first, then your output follows.
+Tempo and rhythm can shift arousal and attention—your physiology responds first, your output follows.

 Want an effective, no-hassle reset you can use on demand—tailored to how you work?